datasciencenw/datasciencenw.github.io/pages/about.md

 layout: misc
 ---

-## Principles
+## F.O.C.I Principles

-<div class="mxgraph" style="max-width:100%;border:1px solid transparent;" data-mxgraph="{&quot;highlight&quot;:&quot;#0000ff&quot;,&quot;nav&quot;:true,&quot;resize&quot;:true,&quot;toolbar&quot;:&quot;zoom layers lightbox&quot;,&quot;edit&quot;:&quot;_blank&quot;,&quot;xml&quot;:&quot;&lt;mxfile userAgent=\&quot;Mozilla/5.0 (Macintosh; Intel Mac OS X 10_13_3) AppleWebKit/537.36 (KHTML, like Gecko) draw.io/8.8.0 Chrome/61.0.3163.100 Electron/2.0.2 Safari/537.36\&quot; version=\&quot;9.0.4\&quot; editor=\&quot;www.draw.io\&quot; type=\&quot;device\&quot;&gt;&lt;diagram id=\&quot;35bd3681-8cbf-5103-5977-805f18f3ec6e\&quot; name=\&quot;Page-1\&quot;&gt;1ZVNb4MwDIZ/DcdJJWlpOa5du+0wTVoPO6cQIFrALIRB9+tnmvAlVmmHbVU5lPi1HTuPI+rQTVrfK5YnTxBy6ZBZWDv0ziHEX8zwtxGORvB8YoRYidBIbi/sxSe3os2LSxHyYhSoAaQW+VgMIMt4oEcaUwqqcVgEclw1ZzGfCPuAyan6KkKdGHVFlr3+wEWctJVdzzeeAwveYgVlZus5hEanx7hT1u5lD1okLIRqINGtQzcKQJtVWm+4bNC22Eze7oy361vxTP8kwY7lg8nSHn0ntG1NH1scmIPk0VhXidB8n7Og8VQ4e9QSnUq0XFyyIjfjiETNscQ6gkzb8RIfbVuOK83rsy27HQi8XxxSrtURQ9qElWVn71bHshpMykrJYEitxuzdiLudez64sIi+x0UnuJ5znv0hr8besVTI5rAvcAANv0ORLC9HcT6huJGcXSVG6l0O42KC0SGe1Pa4I5Teewmt46Y4gbnFAHeV170TV3HzfsyKptGolO1+2InZ0gRc46Dmi38bFJr9B/zkG/xJ0u0X&lt;/diagram&gt;&lt;/mxfile&gt;&quot;}"></div>
-<script type="text/javascript" src="https://www.draw.io/js/viewer.min.js"></script>

-We follow the F.O.C.U.S principles:

-### Fit for purpose
+### Fit

+We provide solutions fit to your problems.
 There is no one-size-fits-all solution

 ### Open

-Open source tools.
-Open about the pros and cons of each solution
+We are passionate about being open, both in the tools we use and the solutions we provide.
+We only use open source software (e.g.; R, Python).
+Moreover, we are open about the limitations of our solutions.

 ### Clean

-Simple, elegant, no excess junk
+Simple, elegant, no excess junk.
+We'd much rather provide a clean, 1 page / 100 line of code solution that does exactly what you want (and nothing more) rather than a 100 page / 10,000 line of code solution that includes a bunch of junk you don't want.

-### Understandable
+### Insightful

-We don’t just provide solutions, we provide explanations.
-If we can’t explain a solution to a non-statistical audience, we don’t do it.
+We don’t just provide solutions, we provide actionable insights.

-### Scaleable

-We provide long-term solutions people will actually use and can scale.
-R packages, functions, Shiny apps

 ## Influences